803: The Mole People

 Madonna is an American rock musician known for her frequent “reinventions” of herself and her uninhibited sexuality.
 She has cultivated an image as a confident, sex-positive woman.
 Her 1992 book Sex, for instance, featured nude photos of herself, other celebrities, and models.

 ”We were brought in, there has to be a way out.”
 Pilgrim.

 See note on John Wayne, above.
 Mole People star John Agar appeared in six films with John Wayne, including Fort Apache and She Wore a Yellow Ribbon.

 “Dangerously thin” was a constant criticism of mid-1990s supermodels like Kate Moss, who personified “heroin chic.”

-The one guy was originally cast in Desperado; then Antonio Banderas came in.
+The old guy was originally cast in Desperado; then Antonio Banderas got it.

 Desperado is a 1995 action film starring Spanish heartthrob Antonio Banderas as a mariachi musician turned outlaw.
 It was Banderas’s first film with director Robert Rodriguez; the two have worked together several more times since then.

 Oh, you never would believe where those Keebler cookies come from.

 A reference to an old advertising jingle for Keebler cookies, dating back to 1967.
 The complete lyrics: “Man, you never would believe where those Keebler cookies come from/They're baked by little guys in a hollow tree/And what do you think makes those cookies so uncommon?/They're baked in magic ovens and there's no factory.
 Hey!”

 Santa will see you now.